KabukiStarship/Script2/script_specification_rfc.md

 ## 4.3 Time Epoch

-To ensure stability on 32-bit systems with 32-bit TMS timestamps, the time epoch shall be of the span of a decade, and such systems shall not be made to schedule events beyond a 6 epochs.
+The Unix timestamp cycles around in the year 3038, so to ensure stability on 32-bit systems with 32-bit TMS timestamps, the time epoch shall be of the span of a decade, and such systems shall not be made to schedule events beyond a 6 epochs.
 Systems that require schedulers with more than the maximum number of epochs shall use a 64-bit TME timestamp.

 ## 4.4 Slots